ChainSafe/forest/docs/docs/developers/guides/state_migration_guide.md

 ### Test first development

-When the Go migration code to translate from is large(e.g. nv17), it makes development much easier to be able to attach debuggers.
+When the Go migration code to translate from is large (e.g., NV17), it makes development much easier to be able to attach debuggers.
 Follow below steps to create simple unit tests for both Rust and Go with real calibnet or mainnet data and attach debuggers when needed during development.

-- Get input state cid.
+- Get input state CID.
 Run
-  `forest --chain calibnet --encrypt-keystore false --halt-after-import --height=-200 --import-snapshot <SNAPSHOT>`, the input state cid will be in the failure messages `Previous state: <CID>`.
+  `forest --chain calibnet --encrypt-keystore false --halt-after-import --height=-200 --import-snapshot <SNAPSHOT>`, the input state CID will be in the failure messages `Previous state: <CID>`.
-  And the expected output state cid can be found in state mismatch error messages.
+  And the expected output state CID can be found in state mismatch error messages.
 - Export input state by running
   `forest-cli state fetch <PREVIOUS_STATE_CID> <PREVIOUS_STATE_CID>.car`